da-phil/Behavioral-Cloning/writeup.md

 * `*model.h5` files containing trained convolution neural networks
 * `writeup_report.md` summarizing the results

-Using the Udacity provided simulator, the provided model *nvidia* and my `drive.py` file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator, the model *nvidia* and the `drive.py` file, the car can be driven autonomously around the tracks by executing
 ```sh
 ./drive.py nvidia-model.h5
 ```